w3c/wai-tutorials/source/forms/notifications.html.erb.md

 - Provide an indication of how to correct mistakes, and remind users of any format requirements;
 - Include an in-page link to the corresponding form control to make access easier for the users.

-If the user is not redirected to another page, the list of errors should be inserted into a prominent container to inform them.
+Unless the user is redirected to another page (not recommended), the list of errors should be inserted into a prominent container to inform them.
 This container should have the role set to alert, to also inform assistive technology users about this change.

 {::nomarkdown}
 <%= sample_start %>